SwedbankPay/developer.swedbankpay.com/_includes/instrument-mode.md

 ## Instrument Mode Request

-An example with invoice as the instrument of choice.
+An example with invoice as the payment method of choice.

 {% capture request_header %}POST /psp/paymentorders HTTP/1.1
 Host: {{ page.api_host }}